jinghaocao/jinghaocao.github.io/index.md

 Before Caltech, I obtained my doctoral degree in <font color="#FF6C0C">Applied Mathematics</font> from ETH Zurich in 2024, supervised by Professor [<font color="#FF6C0C">Habib Ammari</font>](https://people.math.ethz.ch/~hammari/).
 That is also where I earned my Bachelor and Master's degree in Mathematics with a year abroad at Imperial College London.

+I am fluent in Chinese, English and German.

 ---
 You can reach me at jinghao.cao [at] caltech [dot] edu.